+Before 8.20am:

-Te Irirangi Drive entrance Before 8.20am, parents can drive straight up the driveway to drop their children off, or they can turn left into the lower carpark to drop their children off.
-However, if parents drive up the driveway, can we ask that there is no stopping in the designated bus stop area (see map on previous page).
+Parents can drive straight up the driveway or they can turn left into the lower carpark to drop their children off.
+However, if parents drive up the driveway, can we ask that there is no stopping in the designated bus stop area (see map).
 This area is reserved for buses only.
 Instead, please follow the traffic flow and drop your children off outside the Primary school.
 It is vital that we minimise disruption to the traffic flow.

 After 8.20am, parents must only drop off their children in the lower carpark which is on the left.
-However, if parents are dropping off a child at the Primary School, they can also drop their college student off outside the Primary School.
+However, if parents are dropping off a child at the Primary School, they can also drop their College student off outside the Primary School.

-No parent can drop off their college student outside the Primary School after 8.20am without also dropping off a Primary School child.
+No parent can drop off their College student outside the Primary School after 8.20am without also dropping off a Primary School child.